 3-2.2.3 Sustainability.

 Sustainability is defined as the responsible stewardship of our natural, human, and financial resources through a practical and balanced approach.
-This subject is addressed in detail in the USAF Sustainable Facilities Guide and the USAF Environmentally Responsible Facilities Guide, http://afcee.brooks.af.mil/dc/dcd/arch/rfg/index.html.
+This subject is addressed in detail in the USAF Sustainable Facilities Guide and the USAF Environmentally Responsible Facilities Guide, http://afcee.brooks.af.mil/de/ded/arch/rfg/index.html.

-Each facility must meet a level of "certified" under the Leadership in Energy and Environmental Design (LEED) in accordance with current policies.
+Each facility must meet a level of "certified" under the Leadership in Energy and Environmental Design (LEED) in accordance with current policies SFollow current sustainability requirements to obtain the required level of certification under the Leadership in Energy and Environmental Design (LEED).

 3-2.2.4 Accessibility.

 All Air Force fitness facilities shall be designed to be accessible to and usable by persons with disabilities.
-New construction, as well as alterations to existing facilities, must be designed and constructed to meet the requirements of the Uniform Federal Accessibility Standards (UFAS) and the Americans with Disabilities Act Architectural Guidelines (ADAAG); in the event of differing requirements, comply with whichever allows for equal or greater access to persons with disabilities.
+New construction, as well as alterations to existing facilities, must be designed and constructed to meet the requirements of the Uniform Federal Accessibility Standards (UFAS) and the Americans with Disabilities Act Architectural Guidelines

+(ADAAG); in the event of differing requirements, comply with whichever allows for equal or greater access to persons with disabilities.